pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

  -  Prevent the EEPROM from being erased each time the firmware is flashed.
 This will preserve your Tx ID and save you from having to rebind all your models after an update of the firmware
  - Configure the clock source of the board - this is very important if you built the board from components.
 The ATMega328P microprocessor is configured at the factory to use an internal 8Mhz clock.
 The DIY Multiprotocol boards have a much more accurate 16MHz external crystal and the fuses will tell the MCU to use this clock source.
 (If you were able to flash the board but after setting the fuses the board no longer responds, it is very likely that you have a problem with your external clock.)
  - Set the program counter to point at the right place when the module is powered up.
 The fuses configure the MCU to use a bootloader or not.
 If you compiled the firmware without a bootloader then the fuses must be set accordingly.
-1. In the Arduino IDE ensure that the **4-in-1 Multi** is selected under **Tools -> Board"** click on **Tools -> Burn Bootloader**.
+1. In the Arduino IDE ensure that the **4-in-1 Multi** is selected under **Tools -> Board:** click on **Tools -> Burn Bootloader**.
 Do not worry if it returns the error that no bootloader was found (in the case of the 4-in-1 board), it has burned the fuses.
 If you IDE was set to provide verbose compilation and uploading output, you should be able to see the final value of the fuses in the Arduino IDE.

 If the output indicates that the fuses have been successfully written give yourself a pat on the back.
 Well done, you have successfully programmed your DIY Multiprotocol module and you are ready to go on to the final step [Setting up your Transmitter](TransmitterSetup.md) before you can begin to fly!!!!

-##Programming Arduino Pro-Mini Boards
+##Programming Arduino Pro-Mini Boards <a name="Programming_Arduino_Pro_Mini"></a>
 Use this method only for Arduino Pro Mini boards with bootloader.
 1. Use an external FTDI adapter like this one.
 1. The programmer should be set to 3.3V or nothing to not supply any over voltage to the multimodule and avoid any damages.